chinu333/ragpython/README.md

 6. Run the ```python ingestion.py``` to vectorize and store `ms10k_2024.txt`file (or you can bring your own file)
 7. Run the ```streamlit run copilot_agents.py``` to run

+# Sameple Questions
+1. RAG: What was Microsoft\'s cloud revenue for 2024?
+(RAG Agent)
+2. Compare Lucid and Tesla stocks and provide a recommendation for which one to buy.
+(Financial Advisor Agent)
+3. Tell me something about Quantum Computing.
+(Generic Agent)
+4. What are the total sales broken down by country?
+Show in a pie chart.
+(SQL Agent & Visualization Agent)
+5. Please give me month-wise break up of the quantity of 'Chai' sold throughout the year of 2016.
+(SQL Agent)
+6. Analyze the architecture diagram image and generate Terraform code for deploying all the resources in Azure.
+Please put all the resource in one resource group and the use the name rg_agents for the resource group.
+Image URL: https://ragstorageatl.blob.core.windows.net/miscdocs/WAF.png (Multimodality Agent)
+7. What kind of cloth I need to wear today?
+I am in Atlanta, GA.
+Please also suggest a couple of stores in Atlanta where I can buy the clothes.
+(Weather Agent & Generic/Search Agent)
+8. GRAPH RAG: Give me the list of 10 movies having imdbRating more than 8?
+(Graph RAG Agent)
+9. Generate sequence diagram in mermaid js for Airport Management System.
+(Mermaid Agent)
+10. What time I need to start from 200 17th St NW, Atlanta, GA to reach Hartsfield-Jackson Atlanta Airport at 7PM?
+Please provide the time breakdown between delay and actual travel time.
+Please mention the distance in miles unit.
+(Traffic Agent)
+11. Generate a image of panoramic view of the Grand Canyon at sunrise, layers of rock bathed in vibrant hues of orange, red, and purple, the Colorado River snaking through the depths.
+(Image Generation Agent)
+12. SEARCH: What are the top restaurants near Microsoft Atlanta office?
+Please provide their website link as well.
+What is the acronym for DOGE in the context of US Government.
+(Search Agent)
+13. DEVELOPER: Write self contained code in HTML and JavaScript for scientific calculator.
+(Developer Agent)
+14. NUTRITION: Provide nutrition info of 1 cup starbucks coffee venti white chocolate mocha with whipped cream (Nutrition Agent)
+15. PHI: what is the capital of France?
+(PHI Agent)
+16. EEPSEEK: Write self contained code in HTML and JavaScript for scientific calculator.
+(DeepSeek Agent)
+17. SPACE: Show me the NASA picture of the day today?
+(Space Agent)
+18. SPACE: Get the mars weather information.
+Compare the mars weather with Atlanta, GA (Space & Weather Agent)

 ## Contributing

 We welcome contributions to enhance the capabilities of the Agentic Framework.
 Please follow the standard GitHub workflow for contributing: